 DJT: “No puppet.
 No puppet.
 You’re the puppet!”

-Trump’s description of this situation represents the sort of fugue of mendacity and mistruth we’ve come to expect:
+Trump’s description of this situation represents the fugue of mendacity and mistruth we’ve come to expect:

 “Mexico is having a very, very hard time, as you know, with Covid, especially along the border,” Mr. Trump told reporters on Thursday [May 28], though Mexico’s 8,600 deaths and 78,000 infections are a fraction of the toll in the United States.
 “Fortunately,” he added, “we have a brand-new wall along there, and the wall is saving us.”